 Photo: Pep Hamilton at the 12th annual Jimmy Raye Youth Foundation free football camp in June 2014.

-A light drizzle fell midway through the 12th annual Jimmy Raye Youth Foundation free football cmp as NFL coaches and players ran kids through drills Tuesday at Raye's alma mater, E.E.
+A light drizzle fell midway through the 12th annual Jimmy Raye Youth Foundation free football camp as NFL coaches and players ran kids through drills Tuesday at Raye's alma mater, E.E.
 Smith High in Fayetteville, N.C.

-Indianapolis Colts offensive coordinator Pep Hamilton, a Howard University alum who was back in his home state, was among the volunteers invited by Raye, a pioneer among NFL black coaches and the father of Colts vice-president of football operations Jimmy Raye III.
+Then-Indianapolis Colts offensive coordinator Pep Hamilton, a Howard University alum who was back in his home state, was among the volunteers invited by Raye, a pioneer among NFL black coaches and the father of Colts vice-president of football operations Jimmy Raye III.

 The rain didn't deter Hamilton's enthusiasm or authoritative coaching voice.
 When the kids heard Hamilton is the man who instructs Colts' quarterback Andrew Luck, he held their attention.
 He demanded hustle on one drill and five pushups for everyone on another when one youth jumped offsides.